Heavy Weights? Protein Shakes? Zero Gains? Ways to Build Muscle, Naturally

 - Effective Ways to Build Muscle and Maintain Strength

-If you want to build muscle, you hit the gym four or five times a week, most likely lifting heavy weights, followed by chugging a hulking protein shake.
+If you want to build muscle, you hit the gym 4-5 times a week, most likely lifting heavy weights, followed by chugging a hulking protein shake.
 You fuel-up on foods like egg whites and skinless chicken breast at meals and snacks.

 At least that’s what you might imagine if you visit any nearby gym and observe the focused, muscular men and women determined to get strong as if that was their favorite hobby.

 The truth is that to build muscle—and maintain strength—requires the balancing of several physiological aspects.